hackerjeff705/Tumbleweed/V0/README.md

 ## Features 📋

   * **Sensor Fusion**: Combines accelerometer, gyroscope, and barometer data for robust state estimation.
-  * **Roll & Pitch Calculation**: Provides stable angle measurements using a 1D Kalman filter.
+  * **Roll & Pitch Estimation**: Provides stable angle measurements using a 1D Kalman filter.
-  * **Altitude & Vertical Velocity Calculation**: Provides stable altitude and vertical speed measurements using a 2D Kalman filter.
+  * **Altitude & Vertical Velocity Estimation**: Provides stable altitude and vertical speed measurements using a 2D Kalman filter.
   * **Gyroscope Calibration**: Includes a startup routine to calibrate the gyroscope and remove its inherent bias.
+  * **Data Logging**: Records key flight data (angles, altitude, velocity, etc.) to a Micro SD card for post-flight analysis.
+  * **Real-time Display**: Shows critical flight information on an OLED screen for immediate feedback.
   * **Fixed Loop Rate**: Ensures consistent performance by maintaining a 250 Hz loop cycle.

 -----